rvanbekkum/vsc-xliff-sync/README.md

 ### Parse from Developer Note

-An approach that is taken by some app developers is to have the *initial* translation provided by the developers themselves (that is, for languages that they are proficient in, typically their mother tongue).
+An approach that is taken by some developers is to have the *initial* translation provided by the developers themselves (that is, for languages that they are proficient in, typically their mother tongue).
-This can be done by adding translations as a developer note/comment in the source code:
+This can be done by adding translations as a developer note/comment in the source code, e.g.:

 ```pascal
 procedure MyProcedure()